kyy1-cyy/Squire-VR/README.md

 # Squire VR 🛡️

-A simple, standalone game downloader for Meta Quest.
+A simple, standalone rookie game downloader for Meta Quest.
 No PC or phone required.

 ### What is this?
 Squire VR is a native Android app that lets you browse and download games directly from the VRP Games right on your headset.
 It’s basically a lightweight version of Rookie Sideloader that lives on your Quest without needing a pc.